• Coronary Heart Disease

 The mobile breast screening unit visits the area at regular intervals.
 Appointments are sent out from a central location by Breast Test Wales or Hereford & Worcester Health Authority as appropriate.
 See LINK

-Please allow at least 8 weeks prior to departure to help us to try to meet your travel vaccination and medication needs.
+Please allow at least 6-8 weeks prior to departure date to help us to try to meet your travel vaccination needs.